-US retailer J.Crew recently launched here in Hongkers to great fanfare and the kind of Instagram publicity-bomb that only plying the ever-peckish media with free bao can generate.
-But it seems that the new additions to Central’s IFC Mall (ladies) and On Lan Street (gents) haven’t been universally met with open arms.
+US retailer J.Crew recently launched here in Hong Kong to great fanfare and the kind of Instagram publicity-bomb that only plying the ever-peckish media with free bao can generate.
+But it seems that the new additions to Central’s IFC Mall (ladies) and On Lan Street (gents) haven’t been met with universally open arms.

 So what gives?
 Well, if you’re anything over a US 6 /UK 10, then probably your seams.

 J.Crew have decided to stock their stores with smaller sizes only, at least for now, creating a brand new size 000 / UK 0 especially for their launch into the slimline Hong Kong market.
 Compare this with their US stores, where sizes run from a US 0 / UK 2 up to a US 20 / UK 24, and you’ll see that the new outpost seems to be working on the assumption that all Hong Kongers are super-slim and that a wider selection of sizing is unnecessary in a town where we all chow down daily on steamed vegetables with chopsticks.

 Putting aside for a moment that this is absolute nonsense, (seriously, have you ever eaten in a cha chaan teng?
 Condensed milk toast and spam noodles are not diet foods), J.Crew’s size-blindness is a risky strategy when you consider that the target demographic for their preppy, slightly conservative and actually pretty spendy clothes is likely to be older women, say, in their late 20s to 40s.
 Perhaps women who may have had a child and are no longer zipping up their Toothpick Skinnies with quite the same ease that they once did.
 Women with a reasonable amount of disposable income that they’d love to offload in the newly opened J.Crew store, if only they had the opportunity…